cooknl/threader/README.md

 ## This fork

-Replaces TwitterAPI dependency with tweepy
+Removes specific TwitterAPI dependency

+For example, tweepy api will do

 ## Installation